Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 - It has balanced speed and stability during turns and lane changes.
 - This servo is widely used in hobby robotics, and as such, there is much available documentation and mounting kits.

 We considered many steering systems, but following our design principle of precision, we decided to implement Ackermann steering geometry to better replicate the precise turning behavior of real-world vehicles.

 Unlike simpler systems, Ackermann steering has the advantage of smoother turns by moving each wheel at different angles in a turn, reducing the slippage of the tires and improving turn accuracy.

 The fundamental principle of Ackermann geometry involves positioning the steering linkage so that a line drawn through both front wheels intersects the rear axle of the robot.

 <img src="./docs/resources/ackermann_steering.png">

-hile this steering geometry is complex to implement, we believe that the advantages it provides are important — especially in obstacle navigation and parking, where precise control and a minimized turning radius are essential.
+While this steering geometry is complex to implement, we believe that the advantages it provides are important — especially in obstacle navigation and parking, where precise control and a minimized turning radius are essential.
 It enables smoother maneuvering and accurate alignment in narrower spaces.

 Our implementation comes in the form of a custom 3D-printed Ackermann steering mechanism, which offers the following key aspects:

 - We used FreeCAD to experiment with different pivot points and steering angles step by step.
 - Although true Ackermann geometry is difficult to achieve at our robot's small scale, we aimed to approximate the behavior through multiple design iterations.
 - Adjustments were made to the servo horns and steering angles directly in CAD before testing.

 **Calibration and Implementation**